9berg/Home-automation/README.md

 The breadboard uses two separate lines for ground and current feed (two long canals on the left of the components).

-I decided to have 5v in the feed and the 24v output solely to the clock.
+I decided to have 5v in the feed and the 24v output separately connected for the clock.

 ![Image](https://github.com/user-attachments/assets/f5009000-42f7-4494-b1f8-af0861ad5a69)